 - a fear of having a panic attack

-The response that leads to stress and anxiety is designed to help us cope in difficult situations that arise temporarily.
+The response that leads to stress and anxiety helps the body cope with difficult situations that arise temporarily.

 Adrenaline is the hormone involved in the fight-or-flight response.
 A sudden release of this hormone prepares the body to flee from danger or to confront the danger physically.

-Under normal conditions, adrenaline levels quickly revert to normal once the fear is removed.
+Under usual conditions, adrenaline levels quickly revert to normal once the fear trigger goes away.
 However, if anxiety continues and adrenaline levels remain high, further problems can arise.

-Ongoing stress has been linked to problems with the immune, digestive, sleep, and reproductive systems.
+Ongoing stress may also link to problems with the immune, digestive, sleep, and reproductive systems.

 It is important to take action or seek help to reduce stress and anxiety if it becomes overwhelming or persistent.